apache/chemistry-cmislib/src/doc/src/tests.rst

    python cmislibtest.py

 .. note::
-   http://cmis.alfresco.com is a freely-available, hosted CMIS service.
-If you want to use that for testing, the URL is http://cmis.alfresco.com/s/cmis and the username and password are admin/admin.
    See the wiki for other known CMIS test servers.

 If everything goes well, you should see::